knaw-huc/golden-agents-htr/docs/annotation-guidelines.md

 ## Annotation Tool

-We will be annotating using [Recogito](https://recogito.pelagios.org/).
+We will be annotating using [our Recogito-based evaluation tool](https://ga-analiticcl-evaluate.tt.di.huc.knaw.nl/).
 The tags should be pre-loaded, place the corrected/normalized spelling in the *comment* field (or just leave it empty if it's already identical to the form in the document).
-Do not use the Person/Location/Event buttons in the recogito interface.